-Now that you have settled into Mason, you have had a chance to sample the wide variety of foods offered by our Dining Services.
+Now that you are at Mason, you have probably had a chance to sample the wide variety of foods offered by our Dining Services.
 You may have also ventured out to eat at some of the restaurants around Fairfax and D.C.
 We would like to share some tips for helping you eat well as you enjoy the food and dining options that are available.

 You can also schedule an appointment with Student Health Services (703-993-2831) for one-on-one encouragement or to discuss these and other exercise and nutrition tips.
 Is weight management a concern?
 Our healthcare providers are happy to support students in these efforts.

 Tips For Eating Well

 - Watch your portion size.
 A serving of meat, fish or poultry is 2-3 ounces (about the size of a deck of cards).
 A serving of cheese is 1½ ounces.
 A serving of pasta is only ½ a cup!
 Restaurant portions are often larger than standard portion sizes; share with a friend or save half for later.

 - Consider the calories you drink.
 20 oz. soda – 240 calories; Venti Latte – 290 calories; Glass of orange juice – 160 calories; 12 oz.
 Smoothie – 300 calories.